 Linda qualified as a counsellor and registered with the British Association of Counselling and Psychotherapists (BACP) in 2014 and continues to practise.
 Her expertise is in counselling individuals who have experienced trauma or loss as a result of incidents, errors or neglect within the healthcare setting.
 She is particularly interested in the concept of 'second harm': the harm cause by poor, inappropriate or negative responses of organisations and individuals to the pateint who has been harmed.

-She is currently undertaking doctoral research around the counselling needs of patients who have experienced second harm.
+She completed her doctoral research around the counselling needs of patients who have experienced second harm.

 Qualifications and memberships